Iasa-Global/btabok/pages/engagement_model/benefits_realization.md

   - value_model
 ---

-> "However beautiful the strategy, you should occasionally look at the results." - Winston Churchill
+> "However beautiful the strategy, you should occasionally look at the results."
+**Winston Churchill**

 # Benefits Realization